A warm welcome for north Alabama’s soldiers

 Smith and the others in his battalion provided tactical and strategic communication support.
 They set up satellite and computer networks, but now they're ready to set up at home.

-There will be another homecoming at Huntsville international airport.
-On Tuesday.
-The B company and C company will return home,
+There will be another homecoming at Huntsville International Airport on Wednesday.
+The B company and C company will return home.